Perinatal mental health

 • even experience flashbacks or nightmares about past traumatic events.

-Betty is truly passionate about offering personalized care for those navigating the incredible journey of parenthood.
+Betty is deeply committed to offering personalized support for individuals navigating the extraordinary journey trying to conceive into parenthood.

 Perinatal mood and anxiety disorders